INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

 Section 9.01 The fiscal year of the corporation shall begin on the first day of July and end on the last day of June of each year.

 ARTICLE X – BY-LAWS

-Section 10.01 These By-laws shall become effective immediately on their adoption.
-Amendments to these By-laws shall become effective immediately on their adoption unless the Board of Directors, in adopting the amendments as hereinafter provided, provide that they are to become effective at a later date.
+Section 10.01 These By-laws or amendments thereof shall become effective immediately on their adoption unless the Board of Directors, in adopting the amendments as hereinafter provided, provide that they are to become effective at a later date.
 Any change to the By-laws, not affecting the voting or office rights of the membership, may be done by the Board of Directors without membership vote.

-Section 10.02 (a) Subject to the limitations contained in the Articles of Incorporation of this corporation and to any provisions of law applicable to the amendment of By-laws by the Commonwealth of Pennsylvania, these By-laws, or any of them, may be altered, amended, or repealed and new by-laws adopted, as follows:
+Section 10.02 (a) Subject to the limitations contained in the Articles of Incorporation of this corporation and to any provisions of law applicable to the amendment of By-laws may be altered, amended, or repealed and new By-laws adopted, as follows:

 (2) By the vote or written assent of a majority of members entitled to vote after approval by the Board of Directors.